Mathilde Ludendorff: Opposition to organized religion and the occult

 In the course of her studies of psychiatry she developed a strong opposition to the occult.
 She attacked the work of Albert von Schrenck-Notzing and argued that occult practices had been responsible for the development of mental illness in a number of her patients.
 She dealt with this topic at length in her work Insanity Induced Through Occult Teachings (1933).

 She launched a number of attacks on astrology, arguing that it had always been a Jewish perversion of astronomy and that it was being used to enslave the Germans and dull their reasoning.
 The title of her main work on the subject, Fraud of Astrology, indicated her position succinctly.

 She also targeted anthroposophy, notably in her 1933 essay The Miracle of Marne.
 She and her husband argued that General Helmuth von Moltke the Younger had lost the First Battle of the Marne because he had come under the control of Lisbeth Seidler, a devotee of Rudolf Steiner.
 As a consequence of these writings the Ludendorffs added occultists to the Stab-in-the-back legend.

 She criticized the works of Jakob Wilhelm Hauer, an Indologist who supported völkisch ideas, but who had emphasised the Indo-European origins of the Germans.
 She criticized the lack of depth and tendency towards jargon in his seminal 1932 work Der Yoga als Heilweg and argued that the teachings of Krishna and Buddha had in fact been adopted by the writers of the Old and New Testaments, making Indian religion off-limits given her aversion to Christianity.
-Hauer feared Ludendorff´s power in völkisch circles, given her work and her influential husband, would de-emphasise the Indian aspects of his ideas in subsequent writings.
+Hauer feared Ludendorff´s power in völkisch circles, given her work and her influential husband, and would de-emphasise the Indian aspects of his ideas in subsequent writings.

 On a personal level, Ludendorff's hatred of the occult also stemmed from her support for the völkisch movement and her desire to construct a new, specifically-German religion.
 As such, she feared that if Germany was won away from Christianity it would descend into existing occult practices instead, which she felt were no more German in origin than the Christian faith.

 She believed that the Dalai Lama was controlling Jews in their supposed attempts to destroy Germany through Marxism, Roman Catholicism, capitalism and Freemasonry.

 In spite of her personal hatred of occultism, her involvement in the völkisch movement and Germanic cultural identity meant that she co-operated with a number of devotees of occult practices.
 This was the case in the Edda Society of Rudolf John Gorsleben, of which she was a member and whose other members included Friedrich Schaefer, a follower of Karl Maria Wiligut, and Otto Sigfried Reuter, a strong believer in astrology, which she so roundly condemned.